The Gibson

 secret, between you and me!

-The Gibson Mandolins and Guitars
+Orville H. Gibson Mandolins and

-Hand carved by Orville Gibson Arch Top Guitar and F Style Mandolin
+Arch Top Guitar and F Style Mandolin Hand carved by Orville H. Gibson

 1898 Orville H. Gibson Archtop Guitar

-Hand Carved by Orville Gibson
+Hand Carved by Orville H. Gibson

 Formerly of the Chinery Collection